Powerlearnproject/se-day1-assignment-MicSianat/README.md

 Challenge: Teams often lack clarity about project status, individual activities, and challenges due to ineffective communication and broken processes.
 Solution:
 Invest in tools for data-driven decisions (e.g., project management, engineering analytics, and observability tools).
-Use evidence-based estimates and evenly allocate work to optimize resource utilization1.
+Use evidence-based estimates and evenly allocate work to optimize resource utilization.

 2.Debugging:
 Challenge: Finding and fixing issues in software during testing can be time-consuming.
 Solution:
 Use debugging tools and systematic approaches to identify and resolve bugs efficiently.

 3.Requirements Volatility:
 Challenge: Changing requirements can disrupt development.
 Solution: